pars-linux/uludag/kde/kaptan/help/en/main_help.rst

 **Kaptan** is a wizard that helps user to customize desktop enviroment after installing Pardus.
-While Kaptan is giving some information about Pardus, it also sets basic configures such as internet connection, wall paper and so on.
+While Kaptan is giving some information about Pardus, it also sets basic configures such as internet connection, wallpaper and so on.

-Mause
+Mouse
 -----

 You may set one or double click to open files with  **Click Mode**.